marioy47/blog-site/posts/react-storybook-intro-and-setup/index.md

 ![](yarn-run-storybook.png)

-This will start a **new development server** (not the same one as the react's one), that you can access in port `6006`, showing the **demo** stories that `npm sb init` created:
+This will start a **new development server** (not the same one as the react's one), that you can access on port `6006`, showing the **demo** stories that `npm sb init` created:

 ![](storybook-first-start.png)

+Notice how Storybook created 3 **example** stories for us, and an _Introduction_ with some shortcuts.

-And you can browse individual stories by clicking on the names of each one on the left sidebar.
+And you can browse those test stories by clicking on the names of each one on the left sidebar.
 For instance this is how the **example** story `src/stories/Header.stories.js` looks in Storybook:

 ![](browse-individual-story.png)